 There’s much more to airplane tickets than meets the eye.

-While we see economy and first class on the plane, there’s an alphabet soup of restrictions, costs, rules, and regulations behind every plane ticket.
-Welcome to the world of fare classes.
+While we see economy and first class on the plane, there's an alphabet soup of restrictions, costs, rules, and regulations behind every plane ticket.
+Welcome to the world of airline fare classes.

 And because of the way these classifications work, paying more for your ticket – getting a higher fare class – will put you higher on the upgrade list, assuming you have Delta Medallion status.
 If the Medallion status between two members is equal and there is only one seat available for an upgrade, Delta turns next to the fare class.

-Put simply, higher-priced fares are ranked ahead of lower-priced fares.
-And just because two travelers are sitting next to each other doesn’t mean their fare classes are equal.
+Higher-priced fares are ranked ahead of lower-priced fares.
+And just because two travelers are sitting next to each other doesn't mean their fare classes are equal.

 As you can see below, somebody who purchased a full economy fare (Y fare class) will be higher in the upgrade order than somebody flying on a discounted main cabin fare (H fare class).
 And while getting upgraded shouldn’t be a reason to pay more for your ticket, it is a part of the upgrade equation and something to be aware of if you want an upgrade.